Carrie Hessler-Radelet

 Carolyn "Carrie" Hessler-Radelet is the President & CEO of Global Communities.
-In 2017, she served as the President & CEO of Project Concern International (PCI), a San Diego–based international development and humanitarian assistance organization, and spearheaded the merger of the organization with the Silver Spring, Maryland–based Global Communities in 2020.
-Prior to leading PCI, Carrie was the 19th director of the Peace Corps, from 2014 to 2017.
+In 2017, she served as the President & CEO of Project Concern International (PCI)], a San Diego–based international development and humanitarian assistance organization, and spearheaded the merger of the organization with the Silver Spring, Maryland–based Global Communities in 2020.
+Prior to leading PCI, Hessler-Radelet was the 19th director of the Peace Corps, from 2014 to 2017.
 She was the Deputy Director and Chief Operating Officer of the Peace Corps from April 2010 to December 2015, serving as Acting Peace Corps Director from September 2012 until June 2014 when she was elevated to Director.
 She resigned on January 20, 2017, to join Project Concern International (PCI) as its President & CEO.

 Education

 Hessler-Radelet received a B.A. in political science and economics from Boston University in 1979.
 She earned a Master of Science in health policy and management, with a concentration in international health and marketing, from Harvard School of Public Health in 1990.